Senior Vice President of Editorial

 Am I the only one who finds it odd that just as the separation of storage and servers has become mainstream, some of the biggest computer companies are lumping them back together in the same business organization?

 Hewlett-Packard (HP) not only completed the hat trick started by IBM and Sun of putting servers and storage in the same group, but it even put both in its services organization.

 What does this mean for storage managers?
 My worry is that we're seeing the start of another round of competition to lock you into one or another architecture.
 The idea of a single supplier for the data center died about 10 years ago, and there never was a single supplier for the whole distributed environment.
 Are HP et al. banking on the combination of blade servers and storage area networks (SANs) to reel in some huge sales?
 Integrating two major technologies--both of which are moving targets--could prove to be daunting.
 So, there's some logic to the idea that you're better off with both sides of the coin coming from the same mint.

 Some logic, maybe, but not enough to reverse decades of experience that suggests that one supplier is too few and many suppliers are, well, too many.
 Whether two or three or more is your ideal, one probably isn't.
 And anyway, aren't blade servers supposed to be a commodity technology?
 And don't we hope SANs will become more like that, too?
 So, in the long run, I'm just not sure there's much to this whole story besides the vaunted single invoice.
-(Be
+(Be still my racing heart!)

 Here's another thing I'd worry about: Have the major computer vendors decided that they can't compete on the basis of the best products, so they're going to compete as the easiest to buy?
 Is this the beginning of a retreat from product development efforts as the storage function at the large vendors becomes more and more of a marketing function?